 |Estimated departure to Manila|

 Hannah Cepe is a 22 year old Fine Art Photographer and solo traveler based in Manila, Philippines.
 Born with a keen eye for the arts and a passion towards photography, Hannah dreams of traveling the world and creating stories through her photographs.
-Follow her adventures on her blog TheSouloTraveler and Instagram @hannahcepe.
+Follow her adventures on Instagram @hannahcepe.